Zephons/hetic_converteo/README.md

 Run the application locally:

 1. Put the raw data excel file in the [data](data) folder.
-2. Install pipenv: `pip install pipenv`
+2. Install pipenv if not yet installed: `pip install pipenv`
 3. Create a virtual environment: `pipenv install`
 4. Enter the virtual environment: `pipenv shell`
 5. Launch the Streamlit application: `streamlit run app/🏘️Home.py`